Purcell City Lake

 - Crappie less than 10" must be returned to the water unharmed immediately.

-Purcell City Lake Swimming Area: Water Testing FAQ
+Purcell City Lake Swimming Area: Water Testing Frequently Asked Questions (FAQs)

 Why does the City of Purcell test for E. coli in City Lake?

-Lake water is tested to determine if the amount of bacteria reaches a level that the Environmental Protection Agency and / or the National Park Service advise a posting of quality.
+Lake water is tested to determine if the amount of bacteria reaches a level that the Environmental Protection Agency advises a posting of quality.

 Other visitors are swimming even though a notice sign is posted.
 Is it safe?

-The City of Purcell post notices to inform the public and to allow visitors to make their own decisions about recreation in the park.
-As always, consider your level of health before a choice of activity and where.
+The City of Purcell will post test records on this page and when above 320 E. coli CFU on the beach to inform the public.
+This policy allows visitors to make their own decisions about recreation in the Lake.
+As always, consider your level of health before a choice of activity in the Lake.